sameelab/mutprediction-with-shape/README.md

 ``python main.py input_mutation_file reference_dnashape_file.xlsx``

 from the example directory, make sure that the `python` refer to python version 3.
 The included README file will share more regarding what to do, and the script file is well annotated for you to follow.

+## Where are your TFBS analyses?

+We have included our TFBS analysis scripts in one of the directories.
+Please don't hesitate to reach back to Zian if the files seem confusing.

 ## Citations